 - Loss of financial support; and

 - Loss of consortium.

-The party responsible for garage door accidents may be held liable for their actions.
-After an injury accident, the victim can file a lawsuit against the negligent party, which may include:
+The party responsible for garage door injuries may be held liable for their actions.
+After an accident, the victim can file a lawsuit against the negligent party, which may include:

 - The property owner;